phillid/fractal-gen/README.md

 	-t thread_multiplier Float > 0
 	                     Coefficient to multiply cores by in order to achieve count of worker threads to use.
+(1) -x left              position of left of image on the real axis (x+iy) -y top               position of top of image on the imaginary axis (x+iy) -z scale             width and height of image in units on the cartesian plane
-(1) -N cluster_id        0 <= Integer < cluster_total
+	-N cluster_id        0 <= Integer < cluster_total
 	                     A unique ID used to determine which sections of the image this instance should work on.